joseeden/joeden/docs/005-Cybersecurity/006-Identity-and-Access-Management/005-IAM-Concepts.md

 ## User Account Control

 A mechanism designed as a security checkpoint to ensure that actions requiring administrative rights are explicitly authorized by the user.
-When a user tries to install a software, a pop will appear prompting him to enter an admin user and password.
+When a user tries to install a software, a pop-up will appear prompting him to enter an admin user and password.

 ## Decentralized Access Control